riscv/riscv-elf-psabi-doc/riscv-elf.md

   remaining 6 bits have no defined meaning in gABI.
 We use the highest bit for the eager binding semantic of the function call with the non-standard calling convention or any other special purpose to avoid going through the resolver.
-  For example, vector registers have variant size.
-It may be from 128 bits to 4096 bits or larger.
-It depends on the hardware implementation.
-To save/restore all these vector arguments in the resolver will occupy a large portion of stack space.
-Additionally, it may adversely impact the performance of such functions.

   RISC-V specific `st_other` flags
   ----------------------------